To make a puffy enough gluten-free English muffin we use a sourdough starter and silicon rings.

 Then add to the starter a mixture of:

-These can be topped with butter and jam.
-These work equally well with a savory topping, such as eggs and mushroom sauce.
+These English muffins can be topped with butter and jam, and work equally well with a savory topping, such as eggs and mushroom sauce.